 – For sauce, finely chop tomatoes in can w/knife, reserving juice.

 -Heat remaining 1 tbsp. oil in medium saucepan over medium heat.
 Add onion; cook 5 minutes or until soft.
 Add garlic; cook 30 seconds more.
 Add tomatoes and juice, tomato paste, oregano, basil, remaining 1/2 tsp. sugar, 1/2 tsp. salt and black pepper

 -Bring to a boil over high heat; reduce heat to medium-low.
 Simmer, uncovered, 10 to 15 minutes until sauce thickens, stirring occasionally.
 Pour into small bowl; cool.

 -Punch dough down.
 Knead briefly (as described in step 3) on lightly floured surface to distribute air bubbles; let dough stand 5 minutes more.

--Flatten dough into circle on lightly floured surface.
-Roll out dough, starting at center and rolling to edges, into 10-inch circle.
-Place circle in greased 12-inch pizza pan; stretch and pat dough out to edges of pan.
+-Flatten dough into a circle on lightly floured surface.
+Roll out the dough, starting at center and rolling to edges, into a 10-inch circle.
+Place the circle in greased 12-inch pizza pan; stretch and pat dough out to edges of the pan.
 Cover and let stand 15minutes.